FreeCAD/FreeCAD-render/docs/EngineInstall.md

 ## General indications

-In order to have Render workbench fully functional, you need one or more external rendering engines on your system.
-This is a 2-step process:
+In order to have Render workbench fully functional, it must have access to one or more external rendering engines.
+To achieve that, there is a 2-step process:
 - install the rendering engine(s) on your system
 - set up this/these external rendering engine(s) in Render workbench.